context-driven-testing-toolkit/lorem-ipsum-filesystem/README.md

     bin/lorem-ipsum-filesystem

 This should produce a folder called `loremfs` in the current directory.
 The fake filesystem is in that folder.

+### Verifying That It Worked

+You can run the following commands to explore the generated filesystem and make sure it fits your needs.

+    du -sh loremfs

+    # Shows the storage footprint of the directory, something like "268M"

+    tree loremfs | grep -E '^\d+'

+    # Shows total count of files and folders, like "1309 directories, 267 files"

 ### "Advanced" Usage